-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Djibouti while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Djibouti while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Djibouti.

 Djibouti is located on the Horn of Africa, and borders the Red Sea, the Gulf of Aden, Eritrea, Ethiopia, and Somalia.
-810,000 people live in Djibouti.
+Approximately 1 million people live in Djibouti.
 The country controls shipping access to the Red Sea, Ethiopia uses its port for sea-based shipments, and the U.S. has a naval base in the country.
-Djibouti’s GDP is USD 1.58 billion and growing at an annual rate of 6.7%.
-Its unemployment rate is 54%.
+Djibouti’s GDP is USD 3.93 billion and growing at an annual rate of 5.5%.
+Its unemployment rate is 28.4%.
 Djibouti is a re-exporter of hides, salt, coffee, beans, and cereals.

 When negotiating terms of an employment contract and offer letter with an employee in Djibouti, it may be useful to keep the following in mind: